cake-tech/autoforward-autoconvert/README.md

 ## High level process

-This is intended to run on Ubuntu/Linux.
+This is intended to run a fresh Ubuntu/Linux install.

 The high-level process is: